Get your free and exclusive +30-page Authentication Analytics Whitepaper

 You love the simple way of unlocking your laptop using Windows Hello?
 Well, then we have good news for you!
-Similarly to Apple’s Face ID and Touch ID, Windows Hello will enable you to experience passkeys on devices running on Microsoft Windows (over 90% of all Windows 10 and all Windows 11 users can use Windows Hello).
-In a discussion with Corbado, a Microsoft employee working on the passkey initiative added that “many users set up Windows Hello during the out-of-the-box experience as part of setting up Windows”.
+Similarly to Apples Face ID and Touch ID, Windows Hello will enable you to experience passkeys on devices running on Microsoft Windows (over 90% of all Windows 10 and all Windows 11 users can use Windows Hello).
+In a discussion with Corbado, a Microsoft employee working on the passkey initiative added that many users set up Windows Hello during the out-of-the-box experience as part of setting up Windows.
 Already today, you can ditch passwords to log into your Microsoft account and also use Windows Hello authentication outside of the Microsoft environment.
+Let's free the world from passwords together.

 To use Windows Hello, your device must have a Trusted Platform Module (TPM) chip included on which the cryptocraphic keys are stored.
 Since 2016, Microsoft requires hardware manufacturers to integrate TPM on newly manufactured devices, so over 90% of currently manifactured devices are already equipped with the required hardware.
 Moreover, a requirement for Windows 11 is the TPM.
 Whether your device is equipped with TPM, can be checked here.